segwyne/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 91 November 27, 2018

+**Today's Progress**: I learned how to create a pot file for my WordPress theme.
+This took several tries, including two dead-ends, but I finally succeeded.
+I also learned more about open source licenses and compatibility.
+I had several different licenses that I had to mesh together.

+**Thoughts**: This has been quite a learning experience.
+I originally thought that all I had to do to make this theme was to write a new stylesheet.
+There is much more involved.
+I'm not sure I want to do it again.

 ### Day 90 November 25, 2018

 **Today's Progress**: Today I revisited my sewing website.
 I corrected a couple of links that were wrong, and I started the grueling process of manually transferring my original blog from Weebly to the new site.